“The two enemies of human happiness are pain and boredom.” – Arthur Schopenhauer

 - Call your mum.
 No one in the world will make you feel better when you’re sick.

 - Do you physically feel unwell but your mind is still up for a challenge?
-Have a go at sudokus and crossword puzzles, watch TED – talks or listen to captivating podcasts.
+Have a go at sudokus and crossword puzzles, play Mahjong or try a game of online Solitaire (Health-Sessions style!).
+You could also watch TED – talks or listen to captivating podcasts.

 - Give your bed room a mini makeover – especially if you spend much time in it!
 Hang new pictures on the wall, change up your pillow covers or display pretty items on a mirrored tray.
 Browse Pinterest for cute but doable DIY ideas.